 The Android app also has a currency converter, weather forecast (requires connection), phrasebooks for your communication needs and info about local festivals, culture and food offerings.
 While you can book hotels straight from Triposo, the search is powered externally by Booking.com.

 TripIt is essentially an itinerary maker.
 It makes none of the bookings for you.
 What it does is help you consolidate all your hotel, flights, tours, rentals and other similar travel arrangements into one place.
 Using its mobile app, you can have access to every detail of your bookings in the same spot, no more rummaging through paperwork or emails and such.

 TripIt has two versions: one free, the other Pro ($49 a year).
 Both let you create, edit, store and share travel plans, as well as sync to your favorite online calendar.
 However, only the pro version gives you more flight-related features such as real-time flight status, better seat notifications, reward points tracking, and VIP travel benefits from their travel partners.

 In case this doesn’t work, try: TripCase

 Travefy Personal is a web app that lets travelers plan itineraries and trips together with their friends.
 The app has 4 basic functions, Itinerary, Invites, Discover and Expenses.
 With the app, you can organize trips together with you friend (invite them first), and pull up recommendations straight from inside the app.

-Best of all the app has a good expense management tool to help you and your travelling group keep to your travel budget.
+Best of all, the app has a good expense management tool to help you and your traveling group keep to your travel budget.

 While the planning stage is limited to the web app, Travefy has an Itinerary Viewer app that is available for iOS and Android.
 On this app, travelers can browse through the details of the itinerary even though there is no Internet connection.